prosper-xo/website/cline_docs/currentTask.md

 # Current Task: Project Completion

 ## Context
 The "Converting Prosper XO to React & Next.js" project has been successfully implemented and verified.
 All core pages, the blog system, and interactive features are fully functional.
-Unit tests and the newly implemented Playwright E2E test suite are passing, confirming the project's stability and "done" status.
+Unit tests and the newly implemented Playwright E2E test suite are passing.
+Recent visual polish on the Welcome page (alignment and gradient fixes) completes the final UI refinement.

 ## Objectives
 1.  **Finalize Documentation:** Update project docs to reflect the completed state.